-ABB’s core areas are in control systems, KUKA in system integration applications and on-body manufacturing, FANUC in CNC systems, and YASKAWA in servo motors and motion controllers.
+For example, ABB excels in control systems, KUKA specializes in system integration and on-body production, FANUC is a leader in CNC systems, and YASKAWA is renowned for its expertise in servo motors and motion controllers.

 Technology: algorithms are best but slightly more expensive

-ABB first started with inverters, and in China, most of the power stations and inverter stations are made by ABB.
+It’s worth mentioning that ABB started with inverters and is widely used in power stations and inverter stations in China.

 Domestic market analysis

 ABB’s strategy in China emphasizes partnerships with key players in the 3C home appliance industry, such as Huawei, Changhong, and Topstar.
 These partnerships highlight the significance of the 3C industry to ABB and the companies’ role as leaders and trendsetters in the industry.

 Going forward, ABB’s products will increasingly incorporate advanced technologies such as artificial intelligence, connectivity, and big data.
 The company is focusing more on applications and is strengthening its relationships with system integrators to enhance the development of integrated solutions.